Reviewing Paya (PAYA) & Its Competitors

-Paya (NASDAQ: PAYA) is one of 157 public companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its competitors?
-We will compare Paya to related businesses based on the strength of its valuation, institutional ownership, earnings, dividends, analyst recommendations, profitability and risk.
+Paya (NASDAQ: PAYA) is one of 157 public companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its peers?
+We will compare Paya to related businesses based on the strength of its earnings, analyst recommendations, valuation, profitability, dividends, institutional ownership and risk.

-This table compares Paya and its competitors top-line revenue, earnings per share and valuation.
+This table compares Paya and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue